robertdj/pptm/README.md

 (The [{renv} package](https://rstudio.github.io/renv) can keep track of the versions, but AFAIK not find historical versions that match.)

 For many moons I have relied on [Microsoft's MRAN](https://mran.microsoft.com) to provide such a time machine.
-However, this service soon comes to an end and I need an alternative.
+However, this service has come to an end and I need an alternative.
 One could start making copies of CRAN just like MRAN or use Posit's Package Manager, but as its name suggests this package is for people who want a cheaper option.